 Last updated on February 12, 2020 at 12:53 pm

-- Take care of trash day.
+- Empty the trash.
+Take out the trash so you don’t come home to a horrible stench or unwanted pests.
 Ask a neighbor or friend to take your cans to the curb and bring them back promptly.
 Again, the goal is to make it look like someone’s home.